 Learning is the tool that enables adapting to change.
 Execution is the art of building value.
-Communication is foundational to both in addition to modeling how we care for people.
+Communication is foundational to effective leadership and notably to modeling how we care for people.
 These principles guide my approach to both technical and organizational leadership.

 There is no talent shortage; there is a shortage of learning organizations investing in their people.

 Intellectual Curiosity unlocks Intellectual Horsepower